Metro ExpressLanes

-The Metro ExpressLanes project is a transport project in Los Angeles County, California that debuted in 2012 to "improve traffic flow and provide enhanced travel options on I-10 and I-110 in Los Angeles County".
+The Metro ExpressLanes project is a transport project in Los Angeles County, California, that debuted in 2012 to "improve traffic flow and provide enhanced travel options on I-10 and I-110 in Los Angeles County".
 It includes a range of infrastructure developments on the Harbor Transitway and the El Monte Busway.
-The existing high-occupancy lanes on these transitways were converted to high occupancy toll (HOT) lanes.
-Associated works included a major upgrade to El Monte bus station, expansion of Metrolink's Pomona Station, the creation of a new transit station at Union Station and increased park and ride capacity and bike lockers at many transit stations.
+The existing high-occupancy lanes on these transitways were converted to high-occupancy toll lanes.
+Associated works included a major upgrade to the El Monte bus station, expansion of Metrolink's Pomona–North station, the creation of a new transit station at Union Station, and increased park and ride capacity and bike lockers at many transit stations.
 In addition, new vanpool vehicles and buses will be purchased.
-The project was delivered by the Los Angeles County Metropolitan Transportation Authority, the California Department of Transportation, and others.
+The project was delivered by Los Angeles Metro, the California Department of Transportation, and others.
 The budget was $290 million and construction, which began in 2011, was completed in February 2013.
-Some transit improvements for the Metro Silver Line are still being worked on.
+Some transit improvements for the Metro J Line are still being worked on.